Cross-border transaction examples and what are these payments

 Cross-border transactions can occur between different entities.
 For instance, your friend from Munich can send you funds while you are visiting Prague.
 Same with cross-border B2B payments: a UK business can transfer money to a logistics company in Croatia.
 And, of course, a merchant located in Italy can accept cross-border transactions from clients all over Europe.

 Let’s use Genome and take a look at cross-border transaction examples.
-The first option that comes to mind is SWIFT cross-border payments.
-At Genome, you can send SWIFT* transfers to over 140 countries and territories.
-So, for instance, if you live in Berlin, you can send funds to someone in Australia, and it will be considered a cross-border transfer.
+The first option that comes to mind is SWIFT international transfers.
+For instance, if you live in Berlin, you can send funds to someone in Australia, and it will be considered a cross-border transfer.

 SEPA payments can also be cross-border, but it depends on the situation.
 For example, a SEPA transfer from Turin (Italy) to Córdoba (Spain) is classified as such.
 At the same time, a transaction between Odense and Copenhagen is not a cross-border payment, as both are situated in Denmark.